Geometric Theory of Weyl Structures: The natural almost bi-Lagrangian structure

 (2) The parabolic geometries corresponding to $|1|$-gradings form a very interesting class of structures.
 For a $|1|$-grading, the subalgebras $\frak g_-$ and $\frak p_+$ become Abelian, whence the name ``Abelian parabolic geometries'' is sometimes used for these structures.
 The classification of $|1|$-gradings of simple Lie algebras is well known from the theory of Hermitian symmetric spaces, which motivates the more common name ``AHS structures'' where AHS is shorthand for ``almost Hermitian symmetric''.

 Suppose that $(G,P)$ corresponds to a $|1|$-grading on $\frak g$.
-As noted in \cref{2.1}, the underlying structure $p_0:\Cal G_0\to M$ of a Cartan geometry $(p:\Cal G\to M)$ simply becomes a first order structure with structure group $G_0\subset GL(\frak g_{-1})$.
-Thus AHS structures are a special class of first order structures, whose relevance is explained by the classification results by S.~Kobayashi and T.~Nagano in \cite{KN1}: They prove that these are the only structures for which the group acts irreducibly, and which are of finite order but not of first order.
-In fact, they all are of second order and the equivalent canonical Cartan geometry of type $(G,P)$ is the most effective description for these structures.
+As noted in \cref{2.1}, the underlying structure $p_0:\Cal G_0\to M$ of a Cartan geometry $(p:\Cal G\to M)$ simply becomes a reduction of the linear frame bundle of $M$ to the structure group $G_0\subset GL(\frak g_{-1})$.
+Thus AHS structures are a special class of G-structures, whose relevance is explained by the classification results by S.~Kobayashi and T.~Nagano in \cite{KN1}.
+They prove that these are the only structures for which the group acts irreducibly, and which have the property that any automorphism is determined by a finite jet in a point but not by the one-jet in a point.
+In fact, automorphisms are always determined by the two-jet in a point and the equivalent canonical Cartan geometry of type $(G,P)$ is the most effective description for these structures.

 The torsion-freeness condition that shows up in \cref{thm3.1} has a natural interpretation in the language of $G_0$-structures.
 As noted in the proof, the torsion $T$ associated to a Weyl structure in this case is independent of the Weyl structure.
 It turns out that this coincides with the intrinsic torsion of the $G_0$-structure (i.e.~the component of the torsion that is independent of the choice of connection).
 Thus torsion-freeness of the Cartan geometry corresponds to the usual notion of integrability in the language of $G_0$-structures.